Details on parking for summer term move out are available on our summer term parking map.

 Getting Your Wiscard

 All registered students at UW-Madison are entitled to a Wiscard (the official UW-Madison photo ID).
 Your Wiscard allows you to get a summer bus pass and to access other campus services.
-To get your Wiscard, you must present a form of identification (e.g. a valid driver’s license or passport).
-Newly admitted students may receive their initial card at no cost upon verification of enrollment by Wiscard office staff.
-Lost, stolen or misplaced cards will be replaced at a non-refundable cost of $25 per card.
+For information on how to get your Wiscard, contact the Wiscard office.

-Each resident is provided a bed, mattress pad, desk, desk chair, bookshelf, dresser, and closet space.
-Each room is provided with a small refrigerator, window coverings, wastebaskets, and mirror.
+Each resident is provided a bed, desk, desk chair, bookshelf, dresser, and closet space.
+Each room is provided with a small refrigerator, window coverings, wastebaskets, and a mirror.
 You should bring your own sheets and pillows.
 Mattress dimensions are 36″ x 80″.
+Please note that most rooms are set up for double occupancy, so there may be two sets of furniture in your room.
+We will not be removing any extra furniture.

 UW-Madison Transportation Services, located in the WARF building, operates all campus parking and bicycle/pedestrian services.
 Due to limited availability, on-campus parking is very rarely granted to students.
 Most students find that getting around on campus without a car is easy to do, though.

 The City of Madison’s Metro Transit offers a number of free bus routes on and around the UW-Madison campus.
 Anyone can ride these routes without paying a fare or showing an ID.
 In addition, students enrolled at UW-Madison can get a free summer bus pass good for free rides on all Madison Metro bus routes, allowing you to travel throughout the metro area.
-These passes are available through the Associated Students of Madison (ASM) Student Print Office located in the Student Activity Center on the third floor at 333 East Campus Mall from 10:00am – 4:30pm in the summer.
+These passes are available through the Associated Students of Madison (ASM) Student Print Office located in the Student Activity Center on the third floor at 333 East Campus Mall.
 All you need to pick up your bus pass is your Wiscard.

 The UW-Madison Police Department is available during emergencies by calling 911 or 608-264-COPS (2677).